cudmore/pie/docs/docs/about.md

 The PiE server was designed, coded, and is maintained by [Robert Cudmore](http://robertcudmore.org).

+## History

+This project is evolving from 2016 to present.
+It began as two different projects, one for the [home-cage/behavior box][homecage] and another for the [treadmill][treadmill].
+These two projects have been merged into the current PiE server.

 ## Open Source

 The PiE server only exists because of the massive amount of hard-work, creativity, and expertise that has been put in to creating and maintaining a multiplicity of open-source software projects.